 How it works

 TWES recognises the fundamental importance of having a job for people’s stability and connection and helps make finding work easier.
-TWES helps Aboriginal and Torres Strait Islander people anticipate the barriers to their future employment, develop transition-to-work plans, and move from prison to post-release employment service providers, to eventual employment.
-With support from a TWES engagement officer, a person can leave prison ready to find work.
+TWES helps Aboriginal and Torres Strait Islander people anticipate the barriers to their future employment, develop transition-to-work plans, and move from prison to post-release employment service providers for support with their employment journey.
+With support from a TWES engagement officer, a person can leave prison with a pathway in place.

 With TWES, people will receive:

-• A facilitated transfer from their in-prison service provider to their post-release employment service provider.
+• A facilitated handover to their post-release employment service provider.

 More information